Down but not out: Turkish voters clip Erdogan's wings

 The AK Party he founded in 2001 remained by far the biggest party, but for the first time in 13 years, it lost its overall majority, and fell well short of the two-thirds majority it needs to change the constitution.
 Coalition beckoned for a man not well used to compromise.

-Erdogan's ambition and unquestionable authority, which long held together a party embracing liberal reformers, centre-right and nationalist elements as well as religious conservatives, now risks pulling it apart.
+Erdogan's ambition and unquestionable authority, which long held together a party embracing liberal reformers, center-right and nationalist elements as well as religious conservatives, now risks pulling it apart.

 Western NATO partners have also been disturbed by the possible consequences of political turmoil in an ally bordering Iraq, Syria and Iran.

-"These results could be summarised in one sentence: the voters said 'enough' to Erdogan," said Ahmet Insel, a columnist and professor at Istanbul's Galatasaray University.
+"These results could be summarized in one sentence: the voters said 'enough' to Erdogan," said Ahmet Insel, a columnist and professor at Istanbul's Galatasaray University.

 Erdogan, 61, stepped down after over a decade as prime minister last August to take up a largely figurehead presidency he planned to convert into a powerful executive post.